You can build an effective data onboarding workflow by mapping the data onboarding process into five phases.

 - Help the community understand current and potential use case(s) for the data.
 In your announcement, suggest some creative applications of the data.
 Provide use case information that will help the community understand how this data can support stronger, data-driven decisions.

 - Include details in the announcement.
-Include details in your announcement, such as how to access the data (index, sourcetype, tag name), what the data represents (use information from the data request and/or data definition meeting, what knowledge objects exist for it already (fields, dashboards, saved searches, and so on).
+Include details in your announcement, such as how to access the data (index, source type, tag name), what the data represents (use information from the data request and data definition meeting, and what knowledge objects exist for it already (for example, fields, dashboards, and saved searches).